AdobeDocs/target-developers/src/pages/before-administer/models-api.md

 ## Step 1: View full list of features for an activity {#step1}

-Before blocklisting a feature, check the full list of available activity features, regardless of whether or not they are blocked from inclusion in the models.
+Before blocklisting a feature, check the full list of available activity features, regardless of whether or not they are blocked from inclusion in the models. **JUDY** False.
+This should be the list of features that are currently used in the model.
+Note: difference between saying features that are "allowed" versus "used."

 <CodeBlock slots="heading, code" repeat="2" languages="JSON, JSON" />